Nagendra1997/mesibo-documentation/android_custom_tutorial.md

     protected void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);
 	setContentView(R.layout.activity_messages);

-	//Get the values of mMode,mForwardID from getIntent()

-      // Load MesiboUserListFragment
-        if(savedInstanceState == null) {

 	// Pass the mMode and desired fragment can be loaded.
                 MesiboUserListFragment userListFragment = new MesiboUserListFragment();